 Vinegar has always been my go to cleaner for basically everything.
-So why not try it on our clothes?
-I mixed it with some blue dawn dish soap in a spray bottle and voila!
-That was it.
-I never looked back!
-Haven’t bought a premade laundry spray since!
+I mixed it with some blue dawn dish soap (works on my dishes so why not on our clothes?) and voila!
+The best stain remover I’d ever tried.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.

-what you need to Make Homemade DIY Stain Remover Spray:
+what you need to Make DIY Stain Remover for clothes:

-How do you make Homemade DIY Stain Remover for Clothes?
+How do you make DIY Stain Remover for Clothes?

 What does 1 to 4 parts mean?